behnamasadi/software_quality_assurance/README.md

 <!-- mdformat on-->

 ## Simple Tests
-googletest groups the test results by test suites, so logically related tests should be in the same test suite; in other words, the first argument to their `TEST()` should be the same.
+google test groups the test results by test suites, so logically related tests should be in the same test suite; in other words, the first argument to their `TEST()` should be the same.

 ```cpp
 TEST(TestSuiteName, TestName1) {